kaoutherab/tech-portfolio/docs/about.md

 ## Experience

 ### Software Engineer at Cisco
+.
 Led the Diagnostics Center product to its first release in Cisco DNA Center.
-Work on DNA Center Management System.
+.
+Currently working on Cisco DNA Center Management System for large scale DNACs deployment.
 ### Platform Cloud Engineer, GE Digital, San Ramon, CA January-2018 - June-2019
 Helped build and maintain platform as a service in Public Cloud and Private Cloud.
 Technologies: Kubernetes, Cloud Foundry, Bosh,